Jenelle Evans Fires Back At Farrah Abraham’s Mom For Claiming She Doesn’t Have Her Priorities Straight

-Jenelle Evans was recently targeted by Farrah Abraham’s mom and on Twitter, as Abraham and her co-stars prepare for the new season of Teen Mom OG, the Teen Mom 2 star is fighting back.
+Jenelle Evans was recently targeted by Farrah Abraham’s mom, and on Twitter, as Abraham and her co-stars prepare for the new season of Teen Mom OG, the Teen Mom 2 star is fighting back.

-At the end of last week, Debra Danielson called out Jenelle Evans and suggested her priorities weren’t in order while also claiming Evans’ mother, Barbara, had given her the cold shoulder at an event and revealed that she was not a fan of her daughter.
+At the end of last week, Debra Danielson called out Jenelle Evans and suggested her priorities weren’t in order.
+She also claimed Evans’ mother, Barbara, had given her the cold shoulder at an event and revealed that she was not a fan of her daughter.

 “I’m pretty sure my priorities are straightened out now… she needs to find a job and stop living off [Farrah Abraham],” Jenelle Evans tweeted and deleted, according to a report by Real Mr. Housewife on April 14.

-Jenelle Evans continued on, as Wetpaint Entertainment revealed on April 17, revealing that her mother thinks Debra Danielson is “weird as f**k.
+Jenelle Evans continued on, as Wetpaint Entertainment revealed on April 17, revealing that her mother thinks Debra Danielson is “weird as f**k.”
 She also added that her mother definitely does not like her daughter, Farrah Abraham.

 “Wait why are you even following me?!
 Hahahah wow, but you call [Catelynn Lowell] two faced?!
 Right,” Jenelle Evans later added.